crowdfavorite-mirrors/wp-enable-media-replace/readme.txt

 There is a shortcode available which picks up the file modification date and displays it in a post or a page.
 The code is:
 `[file_modified id=XX format=XXXX]` where the "id" is required and the "format" is optional and defaults to your current WordPress settings for date and time format.

 So `[file_modified id=870]` would display the last time the file with ID 870 was updated on your site.
-To get the ID for a file, check the URL when editing a file in the media library (see screenshot #3)
+To get the ID for a file, check the URL when editing a file in the media library (see screenshot #4)

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

 == Changelog ==

+= 2.9.2 =
+* Small bug fix
+* Added hook for developers to enable purging possible CDN when updating files - thanks rubious for the suggestion!

+= 2.9.1 =
+* Added Brazilian Portuguese translation, thanks Roger Nobrega!
+* Added filter hook for file name creation, thanks to Jonas Lundman for the code!
+* Added modification date to the edit attachment screen, thanks to Jonas Lundman for the code!
+* Enhanced the deletion method for old file/image thumbnails to never give unnecessary error messages and more accurately delete orphaned thumbs

 = 2.9 =
 * Added Portuguese translation, thanks Bruno Miguel Bras Silva!